eclipse-edc/Connector/docs/domain-model.md

 ## Asset

-An asset is represented by the data (databases, files, cache information, etc.) to be published and shared between organizations.
-For each asset a [`DataAddress`](#data-address) needs to be resolvable.
+An asset represents data (databases, files, cache information, etc.) which should be published and shared between organizations.
+For each asset, a [`DataAddress`](#data-address) needs to be resolvable.

 ## Data address

-Pointer into the physical storage location where an asset will be stored
+A data address is a pointer into the physical storage location where an asset will be stored

 ## Contract